dennisgove/aeneas/README.md

 #### Module Control

-Intent `MirrorShowHideModuleIntent` allows the showing or hidding of individual modules.
+Intent `MirrorShowHideModuleIntent` allows the showing or hiding of individual modules.
 It can be activated with the command `Alexa, ask Aeneas to [show | hide] the [module name | everything]`.
 For example, `Alexa, ask Aeneas to hide the calendar` would result in the calendar being hidden and `Alexa, ask Aeneas to hide everything` would result in everything being hidden.

 #### On/Off Control